Leaving the scheme before retirement

 What happens if I've been dismissed on the grounds of gross misconduct?

 If you have been dismissed on the grounds of gross misconduct your former employer may recover or retain the lesser of :

 - the amount of the monetary obligation; or

 - the value of the time of recovery or retention of all benefits in respect of the former employee with respect to that person’s previous membership (as determined by an actuary, except where the benefits is a refund of contributions).

-In this event your previous employer must give you 3 months notice and a statement showing the amount to be recovered.
+Your previous employer must give you three months notice and a statement showing the amount to be recovered.